Failure to Vet Medical Interpreters’ Credentials

 The plaintiff subsequently filed a lawsuit against the United States of America under the Federal Tort Claim Act.
 The matter proceed with discovery and was ultimately reassigned to another judge some years later.
 The new judge conducted a bench trial in which 18 witnesses testified and hundreds of exhibits were admitted.
 The court ultimately ruled that while the officer did, in fact, use excessive force, the officer’s assault of the plaintiff was not as serious as she alleged and her claimed injuries were not at all supported by the evidence.
 The following summary discusses the court’s rulings and ultimate conclusions of law regarding the plaintiff’s claims:

-Mandarin Interpreter Services to Treat Patient from China
+Mandarin Chinese Translator Services to Treat Patient from China

 Significantly, the court also looked unfavorably upon several of the doctors who testified on plaintiff’s behalf at trial.
 One of the doctors whom the court did not find credible testified as to the neuropsychological testing he performed on plaintiff.
 Specifically, the court found that the doctor was not credible in that he was evasive and refused to answer questions.